nierardi/OtherProjects/README.md

 # Echelon

-An online version of (Star Realms)[https://www.starrealms.com].
+An online version of [Star Realms](https://www.starrealms.com).
 The goal is a fully functioning version of the game where anyone can play around the world in real time, in matches of 4-6 players.
 The project is an ASP.NET Core web app with a lot of frontend JavaScript to manage the game itself, using SignalR to communicate with the server and other clients in real time.
 I don't currently have any screenshots of the game interface itself, as it is still very much a work in progress.

 ![](Echelon1.png)